12354fdw/ProteinTranscription/README.md

 # ProteinTranscription

+> [!NOTE]
-# this is btw made with AI. i needed a quick and easy way to automate my homework
+> This is btw made with AI.
+I needed a quick and easy way to transcribe proteins.

 A small TypeScript CLI that **transcribes DNA → RNA → amino acid (protein) chain**.